 Neuropathy occurs when pain and miscommunication between your central nervous system and other parts of your body lead to a loss of sensation, pain, and dysfunction.
 You may notice symptoms of neuropathy in your hands, feet, and limbs, but neuropathy can also affect other parts of your body.
-At Valley Medical and Wellness with locations in Burnsville, Minneapolis, Woodbury, and Rochester, Minnesota, we provide comprehensive treatment to help you manage symptoms of neuropathy so you can get back to work and doing the things you love.
+At Valley Medical and Wellness with locations in Burnsville, Minneapolis, Woodbury, Rochester, and Bemidji Minnesota, we provide comprehensive treatment to help you manage symptoms of neuropathy so you can get back to work and doing the things you love.
 We are proudly serving the Twin Cities Metropolitan area, including Eagan, Bloomington, St. Paul, Eden Prairie, Minnetonka, Plymouth, Maple Grove, and Brooklyn Park.
 Learn about your options for neuropathy treatment by calling the nearest office.

 What are the symptoms of neuropathy?

 Neuropathy usually develops over time.
 When symptoms become apparent, you’ll notice:

 Numbness or pins-and-needles sensations in your feet or hands that often radiate into your arms and legs

 Lack of coordination

 Sensitivity to touch

 Neuropathy puts you at risk of other injuries, too, because you have a loss of sensation.
 You’re more likely to burn yourself or not notice a cut that’s become infected when you suffer from this nerve condition.